Posted October 1, 2014Tweet

 On the first Friday of each month, the Bureau of Labor Statistics publishes the Non-Farm Payrolls report.
 Commonly called "the jobs report", Non-Farm Payrolls highlights employment changes across 10 private labor market sectors including insurance and finance.

-Wall Street watches Non-Farm Payrolls closely and the data affects domestic mortgage rates.
-One reason why is that the Federal Reserve's stimulus programs are linked to the U.S. jobs economy, and the Fed has been actively holding today's mortgage rates low.
+Wall Street watches Non-Farm Payrolls closely.
+The report affects today's mortgage rates.
+Among the reasons why is that the Federal Reserve's stimulus programs are linked to the U.S. jobs economy, and the Fed has actively held current mortgage rates down.

-The April Non-Farm Payrolls will be released Friday.
+June's Non-Farm Payrolls will be released Friday.
 With a better-than-expected read, mortgage rates and APRs are expected to climb.
 With a worse-than-expected read, mortgage interest rates are expected to fall.